-Styling Bedroom Artwork, by Framebridge
+Styling Bedroom Artwork, With Framebridge

 Your bedroom should be one of the most intimate and personally inviting spaces of the home.
 How you choose to decorate impacts not only the vibe of the space but also your own mood – after all, these are the visuals you see when you wake up and as you fall asleep.

 Thus, bedroom artwork should be personal and displayed thoughtfully.
-It should make a statement about who you are – and much like our Bedding, we opt for beautiful, handcrafted and a little luxurious.
+It should make a statement about who you are – and much like our bedding, we opt for beautiful, handcrafted and a little luxurious.

 So we turned to our friends at Framebridge, the easiest way to custom frame the things you love.
-They handle the entire framing process: from receiving or printing your art, to consulting on framing design, custom framing your piece, and delivering it straight to your door ready to hang.
+They handle the entire framing process: From receiving or printing your art, to consulting on framing design, custom framing your piece, and delivering it straight to your door ready to hang.
 Here, Framebridge offers us expert advice on styling bedroom artwork.
 We’re talking nightstand vignettes, above-the-bed displays and everything in between.
-So whether you’re into gallery walls or statement pieces, here’s how they make it work – with our Bedding, of course!
+So whether you’re into gallery walls or statement pieces, here’s how they make it work – with our bedding, of course!

 1. Make a Statement (Piece)